 Sneaker Lexicon - Sneaker Terms Easily Explained

 Aglets are the ends of shoelaces.
 They used to be made of simple plastic, but now aglets are made of all kinds of materials.
 They prevent the laces from fraying.
-In German, the aglet is also called “Stift”, “Benadelung”, or “Nestelspitze”.

 The word “heat” refers to shoes that are especially sought after and/or limited.

 High Top describes the cut of a shoe.
-The High Top, or also known as “High Cut”, is a high-cut shoe, which is nowadays best known through the Air Jordan 1 High.
+The High Top is a high-cut shoe, which is nowadays best known because of the Air Jordan 1 High.
 In addition, there is also a “Mid Top” (or Mid Cut) and a “Low Top” (or Low Cut).

 Laces are short for shoelaces.
-There are numerous variations like rope laces, flat laces etc.
+There are numerous variations like rope laces, flat laces and many more.

 Low Top describes the cut of a shoe.
-The Low Top, or also known as “Low Cut”, is a flat-cut shoe.
+The Low Top is a low-cut shoe.
 Most sneakers are called “lows”.
 In addition, there is also a “High Top” (or High Cut) and a “Mid Top” (or Mid Cut).

 Samples are shoes that are made as a preview of the real one.
 They are mostly prototypes of future releases.
 Nowadays, thanks to Instagram and other platforms, samples are often “leaked”, so we can have an early idea of what releases are coming soon.

-The word “shock drop” actually comes from the Nike SNEAKRS app.
-A shock drop refers to a release that nobody knows about initially and just happen to appear in the app.
+The word “shock drop” actually originates from the Nike SNEAKRS app.
+A shock drop refers to a release that nobody knows about initially and just happens to appear in the app.
 Shock drops are almost always very limited shoes.
 With these drops, Nike also tries to fight bots (because they don’t know about the drop yet) and gives users the chance to be in the app more often.

-Nike cut an EARLY ACCESS for the Air Jordan IV BRED in April 2019.
+Nike started an EARLY ACCESS for the Air Jordan IV BRED in April 2019.
 With this SHOCK DROP you had to go to the last picture in the NIKE SNKRS APP and scratch the “NIKE AIR” logo with your finger.
 The one who did that was allowed to get the Jordan earlier.

 An SR or sizerun is the indication of which sizes a retailer or manufacturer offers a shoe.
 Ideally, the retailer should have a “full sizerun” (i.e., all sizes) in stock.

-Suede is the English term for suede.
 Suede is often used as an upper material for sneakers.

 Unboxing means nothing more than “unpacking”.
 Unboxing videos are especially common on YouTube, because they give you a good first look at a product.
 Unboxings are very popular in the sneaker scene.
 This is because if you can’t own your Grail, then you should at least be allowed to look at detailed close-ups through unboxings.